Jacksonville Racing on a Highway Lawyers

-Shorstein, Lasnetski, & Gihon has experienced Jacksonville criminal defense attorneys who have handled countless driving offenses, including Racing on a Highway.
+LGL has an experienced Jacksonville criminal defense attorney who has handled countless driving offenses, including Racing on a Highway.
 This is an often misunderstood and overcharged law.
 You can lose your license, incur heavy fines, have your vehicle impounded, incur other collateral consequences, and even be sentenced to jail, if you are convicted of Racing on Highways.
-Give our criminal lawyers a call to discuss your case.
+Give our criminal lawyer a call to discuss your case.

 The crime of Racing on a Highway was passed primarily to prohibit drag racing or street racing on public roads.
 However, Jacksonville police officers often use this statute to charge people who simply rev their engine and/or squeal their tires at a stop light after the light turns green.
 The officer will typically give you a citation.
 This citation is a Notice to Appear and it has the same legal effect as an actual arrest.
 You must set a court date and you will go before a criminal judge.
 This is a criminal offense that can have serious consequences for your license, employment, and record.
 You may have been improperly charged with Racing on a Highway.
 Even if you were properly charged, a criminal defense attorney may be able to obtain pretrial diversion, lessor fines, alternative charges, or even dismissal.
 Every case is different, so give our Jacksonville criminal defense attorneys a call today to discuss your case.

 - participated, coordinated, facilitated, or collected monies at any location for, or